kingzamzon/docs/docs/connecting-to-a-lit-network/mainnets.md

 # Mainnets

-Main networks are designed for late-stage application deployment.
+Lit mainnets are designed for late-stage development and production deployment.
 If you are implementing storing assets with real world value, it should be done on the main networks and not the test networks.
 While main networks may be deprecated in the future, assets will be transferable onto new networks.

 Here is an overview of the Lit mainnets: